 History of KES

 In 1997 the Department of West European Studies was established at the Faculty of Social Sciences of Charles University.
-Two years later, it was awarded the prestigious Jean Monnet Center of Excellence in European Studies as the first academic institution in the Central and Eastern Europe.
+Two years later, it was awarded the prestigious Jean Monnet Center of Excellence in European Studies as the first academic institution in Central and Eastern Europe.
 The founder of the department, Professor Lenka Rovná, also received the Jean Monnet Chair Ad Personam title awarded by the European Commission to academics who contributed to the development of European Studies.
-On 1 September 2015, the Department changed name to the Department of European Studies.
+On 1 September 2015, the Department changed the name to the Department of European Studies.